Turbo Takeaways

 Food

-Senior citizens can take advantage of the Commodity Supplemental Food Program (CSFP), which helps the elderly get access to monthly food boxes containing juice, rice, cereals, dairy, fruits, and vegetables.
-With this program, the government provides boxes of food instead of vouchers.
+Senior citizens can take advantage of the Commodity Supplemental Food Program (CSFP), which helps the elderly gain access to monthly food boxes.
+Instead of vouchers, CSFP provides these food boxes with essential items like juice, rice, cereals, fruits, vegetables, and dairy products.

 Housing

 The Weatherization Assistance Program can help older homeowners reduce their utility costs.
 If you qualify, a contractor will conduct a review of your home and fix any inefficiencies.
-This includes providing free money for seniors over 60 to repair or replace windows, water heaters, refrigerators, and heating and cooling systems.
+This includes providing free money for seniors over 60 to cover the cost of repairing/replacing windows, water heaters, refrigerators, and heating and cooling systems.

 Healthcare